My Implant Dentist

 Gum Disease Treatment Cost

 The cost of gum disease treatment in Australia varies based on the severity of the condition and the type of treatment required.
-Basic treatments like professional cleaning and scaling can cost around AUD $200 to $500.
+Basic treatments like professional cleaning and scaling can cost from $1,000.
 More advanced treatments, such as surgical procedures, can range from AUD $1,000 to $3,000.

 However, specific costs depend on your dental clinic.
 My Implant Dentist charges affordable fees for all our treatments and consultations.